qjebbs/go-sqlf/readme.md

-Package `sqlf` focuses on building SQL queries by free combination of fragments.
+## Go SQL Fragment (go-sqlf)

-The package exports only a few functions and methods, but improves a lot on the reusability and extensibility of SQL, which are the main challenges we encounter when writing SQL.
+Package `sqlf` is dedicated to building SQL queries by composing fragments.

-## Fragment
+> `v3` makes the package exceptionally lightweight and easy to use by preserving only the native bind variable syntax of `database/sql`.

-Unlike any other sql builder or ORMs, `*Fragment` is the only concept you need to learn.
+Unlike other SQL builders or ORMs, `*Fragment` is the only concept you need to understand.

-A `*Fragment` is usually part of a SQL query, which has exactly the same bind var syntax (`?` / `$1`) as `database/sql`, but more than that, it allows you to bind other fragment builders.
+It uses the same bind variable syntax (`?` / `$1`) as `database/sql`, and also supports binding other fragment builders for flexible query composition.

-The `*Fragment` is usually created by `F()`.
+A `*Fragment` is usually created by `F()`.

 ```go
 import (